decocms/admin/README.md

 - React 19 + Tailwind v4 + shadcn components; design‑system powered Views.
 - callTool() to invoke governed Mesh tools with types and policies applied.
 - Admin, dashboards, and workflow UIs that run anywhere (edge/self‑host).

-Layer 1 is optional — use it when you need opinionated UI/UX; otherwise consume the Mesh directly from any MCP client.

 ## 🧩 Comparison